Magnify-Cash/magnify-monorepo/contracts/docs/basic-integration.md

-# NFTYFinanceV1 Integration Guide
+# MagnifyCashV1 Integration Guide

-Welcome to the NFTYFinanceV1 Integration Guide!
-This document is designed to help developers seamlessly integrate their applications with the NFTY Finance protocol.
-NFTYFinanceV1 is a smart contract protocol that facilitates lending and borrowing of ERC20 tokens using NFTs as collateral.
+Welcome to the MagnifyCashV1 Integration Guide!
+This document is designed to help developers seamlessly integrate their applications with the Magnify Cash protocol.
+MagnifyCashV1 is a smart contract protocol that facilitates lending and borrowing of ERC20 tokens using NFTs as collateral.
 The protocol is built with a focus on being fully on-chain, non-custodial, and independent of external oracles and intermediaries.

 ## Integration Steps

-Integrating your application with NFTYFinanceV1 is developer-friendly, offering flexibility in choosing the Ethereum RPC stack that suits your preferences.
+Integrating your application with MagnifyCashV1 is developer-friendly, offering flexibility in choosing the Ethereum RPC stack that suits your preferences.
 Below are the steps for lenders and borrowers:

 ### For Lenders

 **Step 1: Create Lending Desk**

-Use the `initializeNewLendingDesk` function to establish a new lending desk within the NFTY Finance protocol.
+Use the `initializeNewLendingDesk` function to establish a new lending desk within the Magnify Cash protocol.
 This enables you to define your lending parameters and get ready to offer loans.

 JavaScript/TypeScript (using ethers.js) - Example:
 ```javascript